orstavik/JoiComponents/book/chapter7_style/styleCallback/c_Mixin_StyleCallback.md

 My own opinion is that `styleCallback(..)` sheds light on the future of HTML and CSS.
 With a `styleCallback(..)`, `<table>` can finally be implemented using only web components technology.
-This means that *many* core, first class HTML elements such as `<table><tr><td><caption><dl><dd><dt>can be taken out of the HTML spec proper and remade as second class HTML citizen elements: web components., custom CSS properties *and* custom CSS values.
-From my perspective, `styleCallback(..)` is the only missing piece in that puzzle.
-And, if then obscure HTML elements can be converted into web components, then a) HTML elements, b) custom CSS properties, and c) custom CSS values/types can be moved out of the HTML and CSS core.
+This means that *many* first class HTML elements (core, native HTML elements) such as `<table><tr><td><caption>` and `<dl><dd><dt>` can be taken out of the HTML spec proper and remade as second class HTML citizen elements: web components that defines both custom CSS properties *and* custom CSS values. `styleCallback(..)` is the only missing piece in this puzzle.

+When obscure HTML elements are converted into web components, then lots of HTML and CSS semantics can be moved out of the core grammar of HTML and CSS.
 For good.
-This will substantially reduce the semantic diversity of *both* HTML and CSS.
-Furthermore, as developers for the first time will have the full means to implement elements akin to `<table>`, maybe the dream of wide spread, reusable web components could finally come true.
+This will substantially reduce the complexity which beginner and experienced HTML and CSS developers need to relate to.
+Furthermore, as developers for the first time will have the full means to implement elements akin to `<table>` and `<dl>`, then maybe the dream of wide spread, reusable web components could finally come true.
+To implement a CSSOM lifecycle callback in web components therefore deserve *more* scrutiny, not less.
-I believe that custom CSS property values as an alternative to controlling the style of web components using HTML attributes is the last mayor obstacle for the web component dream.

 ## References